• Skip to primary navigation

 Dairy butter vs margarine

 When my brother and I were kids, our mom realized we were eating way too much animal fat.
-Worried about the future condition of our young arteries, she decided to ditch butter and switch to margarine, assuming it was a healthier option.
-She, like other consumers in the 1960's and 70's, weren't aware that margarine was just as bad for us as dairy butter.
-They didn't know that the process used to manufacture margarine created a different form of unhealthy fat - known as 'trans fat'.
+Worried about the future condition of our young arteries, she decided to ditch butter and switch to margarine, assuming it was a better option.
+She, like other consumers in the 1960's and 70's, weren't aware that margarine was not much better than dairy butter.
+They didn't know that the process used to manufacture margarine created a different form of fat, known as 'trans fat'.

 Vegan butter vs margarine

 While both vegan butter and margarine are plant-based alternatives to traditional butter, they differ in their ingredients and processing.
-Vegan butter is usually made with healthier oils and does not contain hydrogenated fats, which are often present in some margarine varieties.
+Vegan butter is usually made with oils that do not contain hydrogenated fats, which are often present in some margarine varieties.

 During the manufacturing of margarine, hydrogen is added to vegetable oil, causing the oil to harden at room temperature.
-The resulting 'partially hydrogenated oil', or trans fat, has been shown to negatively affect cholesterol levels, contributing to heart disease.
+The resulting 'partially hydrogenated oil', or trans fat, has been shown to negatively affect cholesterol levels, contributing to heart disease, according to this article from the Mayo Clinic.

 Some margarines also contain whey or animal-derived milk products.
 In contrast, vegan butter is not hydrogenated and doesn't contain milk or other animal products.